-There are some examples of VR being used for colocated social interaction.
+There are some examples of VR for co-located social interaction.
 CAVE brings all immersants into the same co-located virtual space using avatars [4].
 Despite being a passive experience, the presence of audience members acknowledges the social context and allows participants to share in the experience.
-Invisible Walls investigates copresence between an immersant wearing a headset and spectators represented by abstract forms [5].
-This interaction enables the immersant to feel copresent with the spectators and encourages interaction between them, allowing for connection at a distance.
-Body RemiXer takes this colocated interaction further, bringing the headset-wearer into the same space as the spectators, enabling them to interact on the same level.
-Their bodies become activated as the central element of the installation, drawing immersants' attention toward one another.
+Invisible Walls investigates co-presence between an immersant wearing a headset and spectators represented by abstract forms [5].
+This interaction enables the immersant to feel co-present with the spectators and encourages interaction between them, allowing for a connection at a distance.
+Body RemiXer takes this co-located interaction further, bringing the headset-wearer into the same space as the spectators, enabling them to interact on the same level.
+Their bodies become activated as the central element of the installation, drawing immersants' attention towards each other.

 Body RemiXer was inspired by The Machine to Be Another [6], which allows immersants to see another's perspective through synchronized movement.
 While this experience can give immersants the sense of being in another body, it simultaneously draws attention to the similarities and differences between those bodies, dividing them through the same process it uses to connect them.
 Body RemiXer was designed to retain the focus on the physical body without reinforcing superficial appearances.
-We also wanted to use the abstract appearance to allow immersants to freely move from the boundary of their body to connecting with another, and back again.
+We wanted immersants to freely move from the boundary of their body to connecting with another, and back again.

 In We Are All Made of Light [7], Maja Petric captures bodies as simple "shadows" made of light that form evolving constellations to create a sense of unity and interconnectedness through abstraction.
 We were inspired by this concept and the aesthetic of Notes on Blindness [8], which demonstrated the capacity of abstract representations to represent the essence of human presence in VR.
-Similarly, we created an abstract neutral body that revealed only a silhouette or "aura" of the immersants and removed most visually identifying features.
-We hoped that this abstraction and neutral figure would focus immersants on the body and movement, encouraging new forms of connection that go beyond the surface.
+Similarly, we created an abstract neutral body which only revealed a silhouette or "aura" of the immersants and removed most visually identifying features.
+We hoped that this abstraction and neutral figure would focus immersants on the body and movement, encouraging a new form of connection that goes beyond the surface.

-The Experience
+<2> The Experience

-A critical aspect of Body RemiXer is creating an experience that suits a variety of levels of curiosity and openness to public expression.
-We want to encourage individual exploration that progresses toward tactile connections with other immersants.
-Immersants can interact with the system via either mirror-like projections or the VR headset.
-Immersants can play with their particles' movement individually; however, to fully realize the potential of the system, they must interact with other immersants.
-Immersants can selectively move between three modes (Fig. 3); the particles respond differently in each mode, guiding immersants' attention to their engagement, connection and synchronization with others.
-In solo mode, immersants' individual aura bodies are distinct and well defined, giving them an opportunity to embody the aura.
-In exchange mode-which immersants enter by exchanging a high five with a partner of their choosing-the particles flow between immersants, representing their connection.
-Finally, in swap mode-which immersants enter by touching both hands to their partner's hands-each immersant's particle body is overlaid onto the other's, focusing immersants' attention on the relationality between their body and their partner's.
+A critical aspect of Body RemiXer is creating an experience that suited a variety of levels of curiosity and openness to public expression.
+We want to encourage individual exploration that progresses towards tactile connections with other immersants.
+Immersants can interact with the system via either the mirror-like projections or the VR headset.
+Immersants can play with their particles movement individually; however, fully realizing the potential of the system requires interaction between immersants.
+Immersants can selectively move between three modes of interaction by touching their hands to a partner of their choosing (Figure 3).
+The particles respond differently in each mode, guiding immersants' attention to their engagement, connection and synchronization with others.
+In Solo mode, immersants' individual aura bodies are distinct and well-defined giving them an opportunity to embody the aura.
+In Exchange mode, the particles flow between immersants representing their connection.
+Finally, in Swap mode, each immersant's particle body is overlaid onto the other, focusing their attention onto the relationality between their body and their partner's.

 The experience begins from the moment onlookers notice the installation from afar.
-They can watch others play and interact with the piece, becoming spectators of an impromptu performance, and can enter whenever they desire.
+They can watch others play and interact with the piece, becoming spectators of an impromptu performance and enter whenever they desire.